vainjs/any-proxy/README.md

 # AnyProxy

-A chrome extension allows developers to easily modify and test static resources without needing to update the server.
+A Chrome extension that easily forwards any network resources without needing to update the server.

 ## Features